-What’s it like to spend a night in an igloo high up in the Alps?
+What’s it like to spend one night in an igloo high up in the Swiss Alps?
 Cold.
 Very, very cold.
 It’s also a magical and truly unique experience!

 The Igloo Village